orbcode/orbuculum/README.md

 You can find information about using this suite on the Embedded Rambling blog at http://shadetail.com/.

-*This program is in heavy development.
-Check back frequently for new versions with additional functionality.
-The current status (23rd Jan) is that the fpga code appears stable for 1, 2 and 4 bit parallel port operation, and support has been integrated into orbuclum for it.
-It's not fully documented though so you might be digging through source files to use it.*
+*This program is back in development after far too long away.
+Development on the fpga is now underway but stability and functional fixes will continue to be made on master.*

 For the current development status you will need to use the blackorb branch.
 The majority of effort at the moment is being spent on the fpga parallel trace activity.